-The number 1.13012 is the value of the quote currency relative to one unit of the base currency.
+The number 1.13012 is the value of the quoted currency relative to one unit of the base currency.
 In this example, 1€ = $1.13012.
-If the base currency (EUR) rises in value, the quote currency number increases since one unit of the base currency can buy more of the quote currency, and vice versa.
+If the base currency (EUR) rises in value, the quoted currency number increases since one unit of the base currency can buy more of the quoted currency, and vice versa.

 Understanding Bid and Ask

 Another important part of reading forex quotes are the bid and ask prices.
 The bid price is the amount that the dealer pays for the base currency, while the ask price is the price for which they will sell it.
 Bid prices are always lower than ask prices.
 The difference between these two prices is known as the spread.
 A lower spread is better for traders.